 After counseling and asking questions and answers about TOGA, a questionnaire was given to determine the community's level of knowledge and attitudes.
 This questionnaire was given before and after counseling to measure the differences in knowledge and attitudes of the community (Sahetapy, 2018; Sopandi & Mansur, 2023).
-The assessment method is based on a comparison of the relationship between knowledge before the material and attitudes before the material, knowledge before the material and knowledge after the material, knowledge after the material and attitudes after the material, and attitudes before the material and attitudes after the material using statistical analysis tests, namely the Chi-Square test.
+The assessment method is based on a comparison of the relationship between knowledge before the material and attitudes before the material, knowledge before the material, and attitudes before the material, and attitudes before the material and attitudes after the material, and attitudes before the material and attitudes after the material, showledge after the material, showledge after the material using statistical analysis tests, namely the Chi-Square test.
 For the difference test between the comparisons of the relationship, the Paired Sample t-test is carried out.